What Is the Average Mesothelioma Settlement Time Frame?

 Once your legal team is notified of the proposed settlement amount, you are then able to sign off to receive your asbestos claim payout.

-Recent reports state that the average mesothelioma payout from a settlement is $1 million to $1.4 million.
+Recent reports state that the average mesothelioma payout from a settlement ranges from $1 million to $1.4 million.
 This figure represents the total amount of compensation that mesothelioma patients received from all defendants named in their lawsuits.

 Your lawyers can keep you updated throughout each stage of a lawsuit and help you get financial compensation as quickly as possible.